Want to join noyb for a period of 4 to 6 months as a Legal Trainee? Our applications are always open!

 We try to make applications with us meaningful and easy.
 We are usually somewhat flexible on timing and other practical elements.
 As a European organization we also try to cater to national rules on education (e.g. required practice certificates), as far as possible.
 You can send us an informal email or a full application at any time and we are happy to get back to you on timing and other details.
 For all further details, please read through our one-pager here.

-Our next openings available for Summer 2021.
+Our next openings are available from September 2021.

 Once we think you may fit well with our team, we will send you a link to an online test that you can take whenever you have time and independent of your starting date.
 Here we will test your knowledge of the GDPR and your linguistic skills.
 If your profile fits well (which is usually a mix of elements like timing, current language mix in the office and legal skills), you may be asked to demonstrate your skills during a final video interview.